 - Reduction of brain oxygenation (due to exerting pressure from the skull locally in the region of craniosynostosis).
 As a consequence of this, it is likely not to be able for the synapses to be created between brain cells that are necessary for normal brain development

-The rapid rise of intracranial pressure (such for instance, in traumatic brain injuries) can cause death.
+The rapid rise of intracranial pressure (as for instance, in traumatic brain injuries) can cause death.

-The diagnosis may be made according to the following:
+The diagnosis is made according to the following:

 - With physical examination (ophthalmological findings such as papilledema as well as neurological findings).

 - From the findings of imaging examinations: in a CT may be a thinning of the skull bones – with the appearance of "wrought copper".